About the month long campaign in Germany

 Calling on a united academia

 Leading climate scientists privately admit that the IPCC pathway for staying below 1.5°C is now lost.
 Citizens need to know this urgently.
-A united academia can help usher us into much needed emergency mode transformations.Sign our Demands Letter →
+A united academia can help usher us into much needed emergency mode transformations.Sign the Letter →